ChillAndImprove/ThreagilePlus/README.md

 # Threagile Plus

 Welcome to Threagile Plus!
-This open-source project, developed solely by me (vacation project), aims to enhance your experience with threat modeling.
+This open-source project aims to enhance your experience with threat modeling.

 ![showcase](finished.gif)